 That also means that my ancestors were likely Vikings and that made me really very excited to learn.

-Growing up, I’ve always dyed my hair a darker color and for that reason, myself and most people have always assumed I was from Eastern Europe or maybe even the Middle East.
-I keep my hair pretty light these days so I don’t get these kinds questions anymore.
+Growing up, I’ve always dyed my hair a darker color and for that reason, I and most people have always assumed I was from Eastern Europe or maybe even the Middle East.
+I keep my hair pretty light these days so I don’t get these kinds of questions anymore.